(Originally published, Nov-2017, then updated by Tania, Nov-2018)

 Cover them with cold water, pop a lid on (so they boil quicker) and place it over a high heat until it comes to a boil.

 Once boiling turn the heat down to medium/low or to where it’s just simmering (softly boiling) and cook them until they are easily pierced with a knife (but not starting to fall apart).
 Mine took 20 minutes).

 Drain them into a colander.

 Next, (or whilst the potatoes are cooking) fill a large saucepan with water (enough so that it’ll cover the asparagus) and place it on a high heat so it comes to a boil.

 - If I’m blanching asparagus I often use a frying pan, just because of their length.

 Whilst it’s coming to a boil, prepare the asparagus by washing it in cold water and then snapping off the stalk ends.

 - They should naturally snap off where the woody bit meets the more tender part.
 Mine snapped off around 4 cm / 1 ½ in from the ends.

-When the water in the frying pan is rapidly boiling add the asparagus and blanch it until it’s just tender and a knife will just pierce them (mine took 5 minutes but if your asparagus is thicker it could take a few minutes longer).
+When the water is rapidly boiling add the asparagus and blanch it until it’s just tender and a knife will just pierce them (mine took 5 minutes but if your asparagus is thicker it could take a minute longer and thinner a minute less).

-- If you don’t cook it often and are not sure, it’s better to undercook rather than overcook them.
-There’s nothing worse than overcooked, limp, floppy, mushy asparagus that’s lost its vibrant colour doesn’t taste the best!
+- If you don’t cook it often and are not sure, it’s better to undercook rather than overcook it.
+Overcooked, limp, floppy, mushy asparagus that’s lost its vibrant colour doesn’t taste the best!

 When it’s done, quickly drain the asparagus into a colander and then spread it out on a board to help it cool down quicker (also to ensure it’s not still cooking).

 So, whilst the vegetables are draining and/or cooling down a bit…..either rip it into pieces or slice up the pastrami and place it into a large bowl.